toddams/RazorLight/README.md

 Please, don't stand aside, we need your help.
 If you are able to donate - you are contributing to saving peace, **you are saving human lives**.
 I am creating a discord channel, where I will post everything I buy, share the progress and keep a communication with you.
 Every penny I recieve will go to the Ukrainian Army and TO.

-Here I am attaching my bank details, every penny would be so much appreciated!

 <details>
   <summary>EUR (Inside EU and SEPA)</summary>